Beyond Demonstrations: Dynamic Vector Construction from Latent Representations: Introduction

 (3) To eliminate reliance on validation data and heuristics, we propose \textit{Dynamic Latent Segmentation and Injection}, which adaptively partitions the extracted representations based on task complexity and resource constraints.
 We further employ REINFORCE to learn optimal injection positions for each segment in a data-driven manner.

-Finally, the constructed Dynamic Vectors are utilized to perform inference-time intervention by injecting them back into the LLM for task adaptation.
+Finally, the constructed Dynamic Vectors are utilized to perform \textit{Inference-Time Intervention} by injecting them back into the LLM for task adaptation.
 Empirical results demonstrate that our three strategies not only outperform standard few-shot ICL under comparable inference costs, but also achieve superior results compared to existing ICV methods.
 Table~\ref{tab:compare_methods} provides a comparison between DyVec and existing ICV-based methods.

-Our contributions are summarized as follows: \begin{itemize} \item We propose Dynamic Vector (DyVec), a novel ICV-based inference-time intervention method that injects task-specific vectors into frozen LLMs, achieving few-shot performance while retaining the efficiency of zero-shot inference. \item We introduce Exhaustive Query Rotation (EQR) and a dynamic segmentation strategy with REINFORCE-based injection, enabling flexible insertion of task representations to construct vector. \item We conduct extensive experiments across multiple tasks, demonstrating the effectiveness and generality of our approach. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We propose Dynamic Vector, a novel ICV-based inference-time intervention method that injects task-specific vectors into frozen LLMs, achieving few-shot performance while retaining the efficiency of zero-shot inference. \item We introduce Exhaustive Query Rotation and a dynamic segmentation strategy with REINFORCE-based injection, enabling the extraction of robust task representations and their flexible integration into the model’s latent space to support vector construction. \item We conduct extensive experiments across multiple tasks, demonstrating the effectiveness and generality of our approach. \end{itemize}